Since its launch in 2015, Google Search Console has changed a lot, giving webmasters more tools and reports to improve their websites.

 2. Clicks.
 The number of clicks from a Google Search that brought a user to your website.

 3. Position.
 The Search Console shows the average highest position of your website in a property report.
 GSC calculates the average position for all queries, and if your site has had different positions for one query, Search Console will show the highest one to determine the average.
 If you check metrics aggregated by page or search appearance, you will see the topmost position of a particular page in the results, averaged across all queries in which this page appeared.

-For example, if a page took positions 3 and 5 for one query at different times, its topmost position would be shown as 3.
+For example, if a page took positions 3 and 5 for one query at different times, its topmost position in Google Search Console would be shown as 3.
 If the second query returned at positions 1 and 4, that would be 1, and the average position would be (3+1)/2=2.
 If the number were 2.2, your actual average position will still be 2.

 4. The CTR can be aggregated by property and page and is calculated as the number of clicks divided by the number of impressions multiplied by 100.
 For example, if you had 100 clicks and 1000 impressions, then your CTR would be 10%.

 The Search Console also allows comparing figures, setting up filters, and visualizing them in different ways, so you can easily match the data.
 For example, you can group data by queries and countries to find out what people search for in a particular region or you can check which pages are most viewed from a certain device.
 Such combinations provide a more dimensional picture of your website performance because you can see how various metrics are related to each other.

 You can access filters by clicking on the New button to apply the following parameters: